 Phase 2: Develop Client Profiles and Buyer Personas

-Developing client profiles is requisite to developing messages that will resonate – particularly as todays practitioners must satisfy a diverse set of stakeholders at each account.
-Content for marketing, RFPs, and other market-facing communications need to address the competing concerns of these varied parties.
-Each stakeholder will assess value from their particular perspective, whether that is cost, process effectiveness and efficiencies, outcomes, or risk.
-Our approach to developing client profiles (or "buyer personae" as they are called in traditional marketing) does not focus on demographics or psychographics, but rather the client personae are developed based on stakeholder perspective to ensure that marketing and thought leadership content demonstrates value from multiple vantage points.
+Developing client profiles is requisite to developing messages that will resonate with the diverse group of stakeholders within and across accounts.
+Each stakeholder will assess value from their particular (some times competing) priorities.
+Our approach to developing client profiles (or "buyer personae") is based on individual stakeholder concerns (e.g., cost, security, business risk, etc.) to ensure that marketing materials and thought leadership addresses concerns and demonstrates value from multiple vantage points.

 Phase 3: Map the Decision Process

 Having identified unique value propositions and their attendant client benefits (Phase 1).
-And done so specific to varied key stakeholder concerns (Phase 2), the next step is to map these value propositions to the prospective client's decision process.
-If client personae can be thought of metaphorically as longitude, each step the prospective client takes in their decision process when choosing a solution provider, is another degree of latitude, and is necessary to plotting relevance.
-It is essential that we not only say the right thing to the right person, but say it at the right time.
+And done so specific to varied key stakeholder concerns (Phase 2), the next step is to map these value propositions to the prospective clients' decision process.
+If client personae can be thought of metaphorically as latitude, each step the prospective client takes in their decision process when choosing a solution provider, is another degree of longitude, and is necessary to plotting relevance.
+It is essential that we not only say the right thing but say it at the right time.

 The buyer's journey* is a well-known and client-centric marketing construct that addresses this decision process, and maps the prospective client's "journey" from 1) awareness of a problem or challenge, through 2) information seeking,